hpcugent/hnormalise/README.md

 Caveat: at this point, we do not a priori restrict the possible parsers we unleash on each message.
 However, if the inbound data can be tagged properly, we could reduce the maximal number of parsers tried and avoid extensive backtracking.
+Using ZeroMQ, this could be done by using topics to tag inbound information.

 ### Adding a new parser